-Getting an auto loan while in a Chapter 13 Bankruptcy is a unique (and sometimes tedious) process.
+Getting an auto loan while in a Chapter 13 Bankruptcy is a very unique process.

 If you have been in a Chapter 13 for very long, you know that the Bankruptcy Court and the Trustee basically have total control of your finances.
 You cannot add any debt without their knowledge, otherwise they could dismiss your Chapter 13 and you would be starting over.
-In Washington, and most other states, in order to get a bankruptcy auto loan while in your Chapter 13 Bankruptcy, you have to obtain a letter from the Trustee granting permission to buy a vehicle outside of your repayment plan or obtain signed Motion to Incur Debt.
+In Washington, and most other states, in order to get an auto loan with a car insurance quotes for your vehicle while in your Chapter 13 Bankruptcy, you have to obtain a letter from the Trustee granting permission to buy a vehicle outside of your repayment plan or obtain signed Motion to Incur Debt.

 The Trustee letter is a fairly new process in the state of Washington.
 As recently as November 2011, the only way people in a Chapter 13 could get an auto loan was with the Motion to Incur Debt, which took about a month.
 Since dealers turn their inventory over much faster than that, the process was painfully frustrating.